 Tongue diagnosis is, as it sounds, a way of understanding the root cause of your condition by examining your tongue.
 So don’t be shocked if a TCM physician asks you to stick out your tongue without saying “Ahhh.”

-Just as modern doctors listen to your heart and lungs, Chinese medical practitioners believe the appearance of the tongue holds important clues to your health.
+Just as modern doctors listen to your heart and lungs, Chinese medicine practitioners believe the appearance of the tongue holds important clues to your health.
 They look at four factors: color, shape, coating, and moisture.

 The tongue’s color points to the condition of the blood, qi, yin, yang, fluids, and yin- related organs like the heart, lungs, spleen, liver, and kidneys.
 Its shape can also provide clues to the health of the blood, qi, yin, yang, and bodily fluids.
 The coating is related to yang organs, like the small and large intestines, stomach, bladder, and gallbladder, and can give doctors a sense of where the problem lies.
 And the moisture of the tongue indicates the relative dampness or dryness of the body in general.